sryoshida/scgroup_rotation_project/References/fluorophores.md

 # Fluorophore locations in the box
 SY's fluorophore box is in the 1st -80&deg;C freezer on left, bottom row, 4th rack from left.
-The stickers tend to fall off, so be sure to keep putting fluorophores in a consistent location.
+The stickers tend to fall off, so keeping your fluorophores in set positions is a good idea.

 |               | A             | B             | C             | ...           |
 | ------------- | ------------- | ------------- | ------------- | ------------- |